gtronset/beets-filetote/README.md

 subfolders, this means that by default the artifact or extra file in question will also be in a subfolder.

-To achieve a different location (say your media is in `Artist/Disc 01` but you want `Artist/Extras`), `..` can be used to navigate to the parent directory of the `$albumpath` so that the entirety of the media's path does not have to be recreated.
+For macOS and Linux, to achieve a different location (say the media is in `Artist/Disc 01` but artifacts are intended to be in `Artist/Extras`), `..` can be used to navigate to the parent directory of the `$albumpath` so that the entirety of the media's path does not have to be recreated.
+For Windows, the entire media path would need to be recreated as Windows sees `..` as an attempt to create a directory with the name `..` within path instead of it being a path component representing the parent.

+#### macOS & Linux

-The following example will have the following results:
+The following example will have the following results on macOS & Linux:

 - Music: `~/Music/Artist/2014 - Album/Disc 1/media.mp3`
-- Artifact: `~/Music/Artist/2014 - Album/example.log`
+- Artifact: `~/Music/Artist/2014 - Album/Extras/example.log`

 ```yaml
 plugins: filetote